Government Assistance for Single Parents With No Income

 Government Income Support

-Many government programs give money straight to people to help pay their bills.
+Many government programs give money directly to people to help pay their bills.
 Single parents without pay need cash to get by until they can start working again.

 Unemployment Compensation